lucytheboss/lucytheboss/README.md

 **Behavioral UX Research | Psychology × Data × Creative Tech**

 Undergraduate majoring in **Psychology, English Literature, and Technology-Art**.
-I study **how people think, behave, and drop off** — and turn that into data-driven UX decisions.
+I study **how people think, behave, and interact** — and turn that into data-driven UX decisions.

 ### What I work on
 - 🧠 **Behavioral Science**: cognitive psychology, user behavior, experiments